HPCE/hpce-2016-cw6/readme.md

 - Each channel is mapped to one network edge.

-- The simulated hardware proceeds in "steps", where each step represents on discrete unit of hardware time.
+- The simulated hardware proceeds in "steps", where each step represents one discrete unit of hardware time.

 - At each step, every node gets a chance to send a message, and place the message in all outgoing network